-- Twenty-nine weeks of clinical (five weeks of this time is staffing experience)
+- Twenty-nine weeks of clinical nutrition (five weeks of this time is staffing experience)

 - Six weeks of community nutrition

 - Six weeks of food service management

 Each week, the intern spends 36 hours in supervised practice rotations and four hours in didactic classes during October through May.
 Between June and August, the intern spends 40 hours each week in supervised practice rotations.

-Interns are granted two weeks of vacation around the Christmas and New Year holidays.
-A third week of vacation is arranged on an individual basis with the internship director in the spring.
+Interns are granted two weeks of vacation around the Christmas and New Year holidays as well as one week of vacation in the spring.
 Interns work one to two holidays a year.

 Weekly classes cover current nutrition and dietetics-related knowledge and principles to supplement the supervised practice learning experiences.
 Lectures, workshops, in-service training, case studies, field trips and informal discussions will help interns pass the Academy of Nutrition and Dietetics registration examination.

 Rotations to other sites

 Through the community service rotations, interns have the opportunity to work with people of different ages and socio-economic conditions.
 There are placements in public schools, skilled nursing facilities, public health departments, and area community hospitals and clinics.

 Interns also present nutrition programs to community audiences, which increases their skills in public speaking and working with community groups.